Mon – Fri: 9 am – and by appointment

 However, the EU-citizen has to finance his stay from his own resources and must have sufficient health insurance cover.
-You do not need a freedom of movement certificate any more in order to prove your right of free movement.
+You do not need a freedom of movement certificate in order to prove your right of free movement.
 Such a certificate is not issued by the Immigration Office.

 The naturalisation is another important issue in immigration law.
 What are the requirements, under which a foreigner can be naturalised in Germany?
 After a period of eight years of permanent residence in the Federal Republic of Germany, there is a right to be naturalised, in exceptional cases already after seven years.
 In the case of marital cohabitation with a German citizen, naturalisation can be applied for already after three years.

 In principle, when applying for the German citizenship, the original citizenship has to be given up.
 According to the law, dual nationality or a naturalisation with multiple nation-alities are accepted only in exceptional cases.

 The obligation to give up their original citizenship does not apply to citizens of EU member states and those of Switzerland.
 Also, a dual nationality is always irrelevant when the citizenship is acquired through birth.
 For example, a child can easily acquire the German nationality through the mother and the Canadian one through the father.

 This can become necessary if you are in possession of the German nationality since birth but have never been in possession of a German passport.
 Before a German identity card is issued, the presentation of a certificate of citizenship is often required.